Offering State-of-the-Art Comprehensive Evaluations.

 Neurology is the medical specialty area that focuses on the central and peripheral nervous systems.
 The brain and spinal cord comprise the central nervous system (CNS).
 The peripheral nerves include the sensory, motor, and autonomic nerves that branch out from the spinal cord and extend throughout the body.

 Autonomic nerves control involuntary body functions such as digestion, respiration, heart rate, and endocrine function.
 Sensory nerves send messages to the brain that allow you to see, taste, hear, smell, and feel pain and other sensations.
 Motor nerves connect the brain and musculoskeletal system, enabling voluntary movement and reflexes.

-Neurologic diseases are caused by the dysfunction of the brain and/ or spinal cord and nerves.
-This dysfunction can result in physical symptoms such as difficulty moving and speaking, as well as psychological symptoms.
-Many neurologic diseases are “congenital,” meaning they were present when the person was born.
-Others develop after birth or are “acquired,” and some may be the result of a traumatic episode where the brain or spinal cord sustains an injury.
+Neurologic diseases are caused by the dysfunction of the brain, spinal cord, and peripheral nerves.
+This dysfunction can result in physical symptoms such as pain and difficulty moving and speaking, as well as psychological symptoms.
+Many neurologic conditions are “congenital,” meaning they were present when you were born.
+Others develop after birth or are “acquired,” and some may result from a traumatic episode where the brain or spinal cord sustains an injury.

 There are more than 600 neurologic diseases.
-Some of the most common conditions include:
+They’re typically classified as:

 - Movement Disorders